PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-08 11:07:31
+Last updated: 2024-04-08 11:08:04
-Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez
+Random Quote: Did you just bring a bomb into a hospital? - Jesse Pinkman